csc-training/summerschool/gpu-openmp/docs/02-OpenMP-offload-basics.md

 </div>

 # Compiler diagnostics {.section}

 # Compiler diagnostics

-- Compiler diagnostics is usually the first thing to check when starting the OpenMP work
+- Compiler diagnostics is usually the first thing to check when starting to work with OpenMP, as it can tell you
-    - It can tell you what operations were actually performed
+    - what operations were actually performed
-    - Data copies that were made
+    - what kind of data copies that were made
-    - If and how the loops were parallelized
+    - if and how the loops were parallelized
-- The diagnostics is very compiler dependent
+- Diagnostics are very compiler dependent
-    - Compiler flags
+    - compiler flags
-    - Level and formatting of information
+    - level and formatting of information

 # NVIDIA compiler